emilosman/homelab/README.md

 # Homelab
-- _"Learning happens in the lab"_
+> _"Learning happens in the lab"_

-- Using the Trivium method of general grammar, formal logic, and classical rhetoric to systematize my studies.
+Using the Trivium method of general grammar, formal logic, and classical rhetoric to systematize my studies.

+> General Grammar: Discovering and ordering facts of reality compromises basic, systematic **knowledge**.

 ## Who?
 - I am a software engineer and cloud / Linux / Ops enthusiast.